sleekmason/Lilidog/README.md

 - Settings Manager - This will allow changes for your gtk theme, fonts, and icons.
 Other important settings are here as well. <br/>
 - Openbox Conf - The settings here control the window borders and other settings specific to Openbox. <br/>
-- Jgmenu - Use __jgmenu_run init --interactive -i__ in a terminal to change some items, or go to menu -> configuration -> jgmenu.conf for item changes. <br/>
+- Jgmenu - Go to menu -> configuration -> jgmenu.conf for instructions, or use __jgmenu-interactive in a terminal. (options "o" and "g"). <br/>
 - Geany - There are themes to match.
 These are changed through the Geany program under "view" - "change color scheme" <br/>
 - Conky net speed  -  Use: __ls /sys/class/net/__ in a terminal to determine which wired/wireless network you have, <br/>
 and replace "wlp2s0" with yours. <br/>